 Jökulsárlón glacial lagoon

-Jökulsárlón glacial lagoon is filled with varying bluish hued icebergs and is a haven for both sea and seabirds.
-The lagoon forms a part of the Vatnajökull National Park which is classified a protected area.
+Jökulsárlón glacial lagoon is filled with varying bluish-hued icebergs and is a haven for both sea and seabirds.
+The lagoon forms a part of the Vatnajökull National Park which is classified as a protected area.

 Jökulsárlón Glacial Lagoon

 The dark arcs of the moraine with the blue-hued icebergs and turquoise lagoon waters make for some great photographs.

 The mesmerising Jökulsárlón Glacial Lagoon formed around 1935 due to the rising temperatures causing the melt of Breiðamerkurjökull (a tongue of the Vatnajökull glacier.
 The lagoon surface area has doubled over the last half of its life.
 This concerning trend continues today and it is expected that the lagoon will eventually become a deep fjord.

 Vatnajökull glacier viewed over the black lava fields

 Vatnajökull glacier, in eastern Iceland, is the largest ice cap in Iceland with the largest thickness of ice being around 950m in depth, but on average is about half of this.

 Did I mention a fairy-tale scene of waterfalls?
 Selfoss is this magical place.
 Gaze up the canyon and wonder at the myriad number of waterfalls that give this place such a mythical feel.
 This is definitely a memorable Icelandic landscape experience.